lucker6666/subwire/readme.markdown

 4. In a text editor, open include/config.sample.php and edit the values, following the instructions included.
 Once done, save it as config.php
 5. Make the assets/images/ and assets/audio/ directories writeable by the web suer.

+Important: Brain Dump is really public!
+Everyone can create posts without to login.
+So it's very important to secure it with an HTTP
+Basic Authentication.
+This will avoid spam.

 To-Do
 -----